Preschools see sharp drop in funding: study

-In a report released on Monday, education experts pointed to a record drop of more than half a billion dollars in state funding in the 2011-2012 school year from the prior year.
+In a report to be released later on Monday, education experts pointed to a record drop in state funding to serve the nation's 3- and 4-year-olds, citing a drop of more than half a billion dollars in the 2011-2012 school year from the year before.

-The report also found that for the first time in a decade, the percentage of 3- and 4-year-olds enrolled did not grow.
-Overall, 1.3 million children attended state-run preschools in 2011-2012.
-(For a graphic about the report, see link.reuters.com/duc77t)
+Although a record high 1.3 million children attended state-run preschools in 2011-2012, it was the first year enrollment stagnated when taking the population growth into account, it showed. (for a graphic about the report, see link.reuters.com/duc77t)

-U.S. Education Secretary Arne Duncan told reporters he is concerned that across-the-board federal spending cuts known as sequestration that started last month will worsen state education budgets.

-"We have some hard work to do," Duncan said at a news conference to unveil the report.

 The findings from Rutgers University's National Institute for Early Education Research come as the Obama administration is pushing its proposal to expand access to early learning.